 We are going to write a few posts highlighting the variety of paper types, grades, and some common terms when dealing with paper.
 Paper is a matted or felted sheet, usually composed of plant fiber.
-Over the years, paper has been made from a variety of materials including: hemp, cotton, sugar cane, and straw.
+Over the years, paper has been made from a variety of materials including hemp, cotton, sugar cane, and straw.
 Today paper is mostly made from cellulose fiber derived from wood.

 Cellulose fiber can be derived from a variety of plants.
 The cellulose fibers construct each type of paper.
-The longer the fiber, results in stronger paper.
+The longer the fiber, results in a stronger paper.
 The negative aspect of long fibers, is they tend to have a rougher texture and surface.
-Different pulping methods can also impact the strength and the structure of the paper being produced.
+Different pulping methods can also impact the strength and structure of the paper being produced.
 Mechanical pulping extracts the cellulose from the wood by cutting it.
 This is the most economical method of pulping.
 The downside is that the mechanical pulping reduces the cellulose fiber length.
 Chemical pulping allows the cellulose fibers to remain intact and undamaged, resulting in stronger paper.

 The following list of paper types gives a general description of different paper products available.

 Newsprint– Newsprint is composed of 95% economical wood pulps.
 Newsprint commonly has a low brightness, and a high oil absorbency rate.
 Newsprint is commonly used for printing newspapers.
 In packaging, newsprint is often used for void-fill and cushioning.
 At U.S. Packaging & Wrapping, we sell recycled newsprint for void fill, while keeping the environment in mind.